Institut Florimont

-The Institut Florimont is a school in Geneva.
+The Institut Florimont is a private school in Geneva, Switzerland.
 It was founded in 1905 by the Congrégation des Missionnaires de Saint François de Sales, soon after a law in France prohibited religious congregations of any persuasion.
 The Institut Florimont started out as a private catholic French-speaking boarding school for boys.

 However, the school has been directed by a lay person since 1995, and has accepted girls at the secondary II level since 1978.
 In 1995, the entire school became co-ed, boarding was no longer offered, and the pre-school classes were opened.

 Accreditation

 Florimont's (upper) secondary education (Middle and High School) is approved as a Mittelschule/Collège/Liceo by the Swiss Federal State Secretariat for Education, Research and Innovation (SERI)., one of only two private schools in the canton to receive the accreditation.

 Curriculum

 The school offers a complete curriculum from pre-school (starting at 3 years).
 Students can choose to complete their studies in any of the following three branches: the cantonal maturité gymnasiale; the French baccalauréat, and the IB Diploma Programme.